Exotic Splendor with Artist David Napp

 Napp begins by using a grid to transfer the image from a sketch to a piece of toned pastel paper.
 The pencil grid is visible lightly here.

-The outline is drawn carefully in pencil, and the darks are massed in with a deep blue.
+The outline is drawn carefully in pencil.
+The darks are massed in with a deep blue.
 The pink laid in the sky will provide considerable color action when blue is placed over it.

 2. Applying Sure Strokes of Pastel